On the construction problem for Hodge numbers: Primitive Hodge numbers away from the vertical middle axis

 For $a>b\geq 0$, $n\geq a+b$ and $c\geq 1$, we need to construct an $n$-dimensional smooth complex projective variety $Z_c^{a,b,n}$ whose primitive $(p,q)$-type cohomology has dimension $(3^c-1)/2$ if $p=a$ and $q=b$, and vanishes for all other $p>q$.
 Suppose that we have already settled the case when $n=a+b$.
 Then, for $n>a+b$, the product

 has the desired properties.
 In order to prove Theorem \ref{thm:Z_n}, it therefore suffices to show that the set $\mathcal S_c^{a,b}$, defined in Section \ref{subsec:ind.constr}, is non-empty for all $a>b\geq 0$ and $c\geq 1$.
-The latter will be shown by induction on $a+b$.
+We will prove the latter by induction on $a+b$.

 We put $g=(3^c-1)/2$ and consider the hyperelliptic curve $C_g$ with automorphism $\psi_g$ from Section \ref{subsec:hyperell}.
 It is then straightforward to check that